 I was trying to avoid extensions as my hair has so many colour tones it would be super hard to find a match!
 I may have to resort to that though if nothing else works :(

 I had no idea that using heat on it would stop growth?
 That’s crazy!
-Thanks for the tip, looks like i’ll be all natural for 5 months!posted almost 6 years ago
+Thanks for the tip, looks like i’ll be all natural for 5 months!posted about 6 years ago

 I had a friend who swore that when she rubbed ice on her head, it helped, based on the principle that it causes your hair follicles to sort of contract.

-I don’t know if I believe it but if you’re desperate…posted almost 6 years ago
+I don’t know if I believe it but if you’re desperate…posted about 6 years ago

 yeah i heard the trimming one.

 i grew out my hair by cutting off like 3 inches every few weeks and massaging my scalp.